jbouwman/lacinia/docs/federation/index.rst

 It's a useful concept, as it allows different teams to stand up their own schemas and services, written in any language, and dynamically combine them into a single "super" schema.

-Each service's schema can evolve independentently (as long as that evolution is backwards compatible), and can deploy on its own cycle.
+Each service's schema can evolve independently (as long as that evolution is backwards compatible), and can deploy on its own cycle.
 The gateway becomes the primary entrypoint for all clients, and it knows how to break service-spanning queries apart and build an overall query plan.